NesFinance/nes-strategies/README.md

 ### What else?

-If you have questions, drop me a line at contact@lumaris.finance
+If you have questions, drop me a line at contact@nes.finance